-- inclusionED translates the latest research into quality teaching practices to support diverse learners in inclusive classrooms. - Each practice includes information on how to plan for and apply the teaching practice, as well as templates for reflective practice and goal setting that can be shared with colleagues. - After implementing a practice, adding and reviewing goals, you can create a certificate of 'Recognition of Professional Learning' which can be used in your portfolio of evidence of professional learning.
+- inclusionED translates the latest research into quality teaching practices to support diverse learners in inclusive classrooms. - Each practice includes information on how to plan for and apply the teaching practice, as well as areas to set student and teacher goals that can be shared with colleagues. - After implementing a practice, adding and reviewing goals, you can create a certificate of 'Recognition of Professional Learning' which can be used in your portfolio of evidence of professional learning.